-Qualifying and non-qualifying items purchased together In calculating whether the supply of qualifying prepared food and beverages has been made for a total price of \$4.00 or less, only the qualifying prepared food and beverages are included in the calculation of the \$4.00 threshold.
+Qualifying and non-qualifying items purchased together

+In calculating whether qualifying prepared food and beverages will be sold for a total price of \$4.00 or less, only the qualifying prepared food and beverages are included in the calculation of the \$4.00 threshold.

-After working late one night, Nicole stops by her local grocery store on her way home to pick up a few loaves of bread, cat litter, a roast beef sandwich for \$2.95, and a 350 ml bottle of apple juice for \$1.00.
+After working late one night, Nadia stops by her local grocery store on her way home to pick up a few loaves of bread, cat litter, a roast beef sandwich for \$2.50, and a 350 ml bottle of apple juice for \$1.00.

-For the purposes of determining if Nicole will be eligible for the Ontario HST point-of-sale rebate on the sandwich and the apple juice, the grocery store ignores the bread and the cat litter in calculating the \$4.00 threshold.
-Since the sandwich plus the apple juice are sold for a total of \$4.00 or less, the grocery store will automatically provide Nicole with the point-of-sale rebate, crediting the Ontario component of the HST and only collecting the 5% federal component of the HST on the sandwich and the apple juice.
+For the purposes of determining if Nadia will be eligible for the Ontario HST point-of-sale rebate on the sandwich and the apple juice, the grocery store ignores the bread and the cat litter in calculating the \$4.00 threshold.
+Since the sandwich plus the apple juice are sold for a total of \$4.00 or less, the grocery store will automatically provide Nadia with the point-of-sale rebate, crediting the Ontario component of the HST and only collecting the 5% federal component of the HST on the sandwich and the apple juice.